 IFRS 9 - Financial Instruments outlines a three-stage model for the impairment of in-scope financial assets and other off-balance sheet exposures.
+Throughout the discussion below, the term "financial asset" should be assumed to apply to all exposures covered by the IFRS 9 impairment model.

 - A financial asset that is not credit impaired on initial recognition is classified as 'stage 1' and continues to be monitored for changes in credit risk.
-Financial assets in stage 1 have a loss allowance measured at an amount equal to expected credit loss ("ECL") resulting from defaults possible over the next 12 months. - If a significant increase in credit risk ("SICR") since initial recognition is identified, the financial instrument is moved to 'stage 2' but is not yet considered to be credit impaired.
-Financial assets in stage 2 have a loss allowance measured at an amount equal to ECL resulting from defaults possible over their residual expected life. - If the financial instrument is credit impaired, it is moved to 'stage 3'.
+Financial assets in stage 1 have a loss allowance measured at an amount equal to expected credit loss ("ECL") resulting from defaults possible over the next 12 months. - If a significant increase in credit risk ("SICR") since initial recognition is identified, the financial asset is moved to 'stage 2' but is not yet considered to be credit impaired.
+Financial assets in stage 2 have a loss allowance measured at an amount equal to ECL resulting from defaults possible over their residual expected life. - If the financial asset is credit impaired, it is moved to 'stage 3'.
 Similar to stage 2, financial assets in stage 3 have a loss allowance measured at an amount equal to ECL resulting from defaults possible over their residual expected life.
-However, when a financial asset is moved to stage 3, a more detailed analysis incorporating specific characteristics of the loan (e.g. security) is undertaken. - A pervasive concept in measuring ECL in accordance with IFRS 9 is that entities should consider forward-looking information. - Purchased or originated credit-impaired financial assets are those financial assets that are credit impaired at initial recognition.
+However, when a financial asset is moved to stage 3, a more detailed analysis incorporating specific characteristics of the loan (e.g. security) is undertaken. - Purchased or originated credit-impaired financial assets are those financial assets that are credit impaired at initial recognition.
 Their ECL is always measured on a lifetime basis (stage 3).